This article you are reading is about the History of the Benin People in Nigeria and their Stories.

 Facing this kind of opposition, the prince renounced his position and named the place Ile Ibinu which means “land of anger” in Yoruba.
 On his way back, he stopped at the home of the Enogie of Egor.
 The young prince then had a relationship with the Enogie’s daughter which led to the birth of a son.

 Different other Obas ruled from Uzama until Oba Ewedo who decided to move his palace to the center of the kingdom.
 This decision by Ewedo caused a bitter disagreement between him and the Ogiamien.
-After the fighting between, they later came to an agreement and signed a treaty transferring the land to the Oba.
-This treaty is symbolically re-enacted during the coronation ceremonies of every Oba in Benin till date.
+After the fighting between them, they later came to an agreement and signed a treaty transferring the land to the Oba.
+This treaty is symbolically re-enacted during the coronation ceremonies of every Oba in Benin to date.

 Note that the Benin people were named as a result of their contact with the Portuguese in the 1400s.
 They corrupted the name Ubinu to Benin.
-Even though the exact origin of the Benin people cannot be pin pointed with absolute accuracy, all the historical accounts of the people of Benin gives a positive proof to the fact that they are the indigene of their location.
+Even though the exact origin of the Benin people cannot be pinpointed with absolute accuracy, all the historical accounts of the people of Benin give positive proof to the fact that they are the indigene of their location.